MackoyS/movielens-recommendation-system/README.md

 Our final item-based recommendation system was accurate to .86 (RMSE) of the users actual score.
 This means if the user gave a movie a 3.5, we would’ve predicted their score to be within the range of 2.64 - 4.36.

 ## The Notebooks
 The technical lead operated out of the Juana branch, while technical associates assisted through pair programming and their own branches.
-The main files for this project are in FILENAMEHERE.ipynb
+The main files for this project are in movie_recc_system.ipynb

 ## Data Cleaning
 The dataset includes 4 csv files inside of the ml-latest-small folder.
 The 4 datasets inside of this folder are: